We all know our own dogs. Some have thick fur, some thin, some love wild weather, some hate the rain, and some even love wild camping with us.

 I have also made smaller ones at 23″ diameter (approx. 400g – 450g) for terrier sized pooches, as well as a couple of larger ones – a 30″ one which weighed around 950g, and a 32″ one which was about 1100g.
 Believe me, the 32″ was very large once finished, and I’m not sure my domestic sewing machine and I could handle making anything larger than that.

-The donor bags that I use to make these standard weight Woof Bags have a HUMAN lower temperature limit of -2C.
+The donor bags that I use to make Woof Bags have a HUMAN lower temperature limit of -2C.

 Of course, you don’t have to be a wild camper to have a use for a Woof Bag, car camping dogs using campsites might also appreciate one, as might caravanning and motorhoming dogs.